glarizza/puppet-haproxy/README.md

 #### Define: `haproxy::frontend`

-Sets up a backend service configuration block inside haproxy.cfg.
-Each backend service needs one or more balancermember services (declared with the [`haproxy::balancermember` define](#define-haproxybalancermember)).
+Sets up a frontend service configuration block inside haproxy.cfg.
+Each frontend service needs one or more balancermember services (declared with the [`haproxy::balancermember` define](#define-haproxybalancermember)).

 ##### Parameters